Is there only one type of seasonal permit?

 Your support ensures parks will be available to enjoy for years to come.

-5. **NEW** Use your seasonal permit to reserve your spot in advance
+5. Use your seasonal permit to reserve your spot in advance

-You can now book your daily vehicle permit at 33 of our busiest provincial parks.
+You can now book your daily vehicle permit at select participating parks.

 Reservations can be made online up to five days in advance of your visit.

 If you’ve got a seasonal permit, here are the two things to know: